janne-nylund/janne-nylund/README.md

 Here are some ideas to get you started:
 -->
-🏫  `I'm a student at Centria University of Applied Sciences { Information Technology }`
+🏫  `I'm a student at Centria University of Applied Sciences { R2SE }`

 🔨  `I’m currently working on Codecademy's Front-End Engineer Career Path`